 Other top-ranking addictive foods included chocolate, chips, cookies, ice cream, and french fries – basically, everything we love.
 The least-addictive foods?
 Carrots, beans, apples and brown rice, with cucumbers ranking last.
 Once again, not something to be surprised about at all.3

 Eating A Pizza Can Be As Addictive As Drugs Or Alcohol

 Foods with a high glycemic load trigger the brain’s reward system and release dopamine.
 The same effect is seen during substance abuse.

 What many consumers don’t know is that highly processed foods (like the ones that ranked high in the study) are specifically altered in ways so that they can be extremely rewarding.
 How?

-According to the researchers, “food addiction is characterized by symptoms such as loss of control over consumption, continued use despite negative consequences, and an inability to cut down despite the desire to do so.
-Addictive-like eating has been associated with increased impulsivity and emotional reactivity, which are similarly implicated in substance-use disorders.
-Thus, “food addiction” may share common behavioral attributes with other addictive disorders.”
+According to the researchers, food addiction is characterized by symptoms such as loss of control over consumption, continued use despite negative consequences, and an

 As mentioned earlier, these foods (with the exception of non-diet soda) contain high levels of fats and refined carbs.
-These get digested by our stomach very quickly which also means they get absorbed into the bloodstream equally rapidly as indicated by the glycemic load in the study.4 This process ultimately signals changes to the neurological dopamine reward system, which is incidentally, the same thing that happens to your body during drug or alcohol abuse.
+They also have a high glycemic load (which rapidly raises a person’s blood glucose level after it is eaten) and get digested very quickly.4 This process ultimately signals changes to the neurological dopamine reward system, which is incidentally, the same thing that happens to your body during drug or alcohol abuse.

 The researchers also point out that foods and substances in their natural state are rarely addictive.
 This explains why grapes only become addictive once they are processed into wine, and why poppies take on addictive properties once they are refined into opium.